The Bankrate promise

 Student loan refinancing

-If you don’t qualify to get assistance with reducing your student loan debt, student loan refinancing may be an excellent alternative.
+Student loan refinancing may be an excellent alternative if you don’t qualify to get assistance with reducing your student loan debt.

 With student loan refinancing, you’ll replace your existing loans with a new one through a private lender.
-Interest rates can vary based on your creditworthiness, but depending on what you’re paying now, you may be able to get lower student loan refinance rates and save some money.
+Interest rates vary based on your creditworthiness, but depending on what you’re paying now, you may be able to get a lower interest rate and save money.

 Student loan refinancing is also the only way to extend your repayment term on private student loans — or even shorten the schedule if you can afford it.

-Just remember that if you’re working toward student loan forgiveness or repayment assistance, or you want to take advantage of an income-driven repayment plan, refinancing may not be the best path for you, because you’ll no longer qualify for those benefits once your federal loans become private loans.
+Remember that if you’re working toward student loan forgiveness or repayment assistance, or you want to take advantage of an income-driven repayment plan, refinancing may not be the best path for you.
+You’ll no longer qualify for those benefits once your federal loans become private loans.

-Regardless of which path you choose, think hard about whether you’ll still want to be in the industry five, 10 or more years down the road — because you’ll likely still be paying down your student loans at those times.
+Think hard about whether you’ll still want to be in the industry five, 10 or more years down the road — because pharmacy school debt can add up.
+You’ll likely be paying those debts for a decade or more.